tionebrr/docker-micropython-tools-esp32/README.md

 If you have read the micropython esp32 readme, you may be wondering where are the CROSS_COMPILE, ESPIDF and PORT environment variables.
 In our case, they are automatically set in the container (by the Dockerfile) during the image building process.
 This makefile now only contains informations about the target board.

 # Run the container:
 This command will start the container in interactive mode.
 You'll end up in the container bash shell, ready to build.
+Don't forget to replace the paths with your micropython folder and your ESP32 serial device.
 ```zsh
 docker run -it --rm -v $HOME/micropython/:/root/micropython --device=/dev/ttyUSB0:/dev/ttyUSB0 tionebrr/micropython-tools-esp32
 ```
-Don't forget to replace the paths with your micropython folder and your ESP32 serial device.
-If you want to use this image and rshell to upload custom scripts to your device, you will need to specify a volume in the docker run command.
+If you want to use rshell from this container to upload custom scripts to your device, you will need to specify a volume in the docker run command.
 Simply add `-v /path/to/your/µpy/scripts:/root/scripts` before the container image name (`tionebrr/micro...`) like this:
 ```zsh
 docker run -it --rm -v $HOME/micropython/:/root/micropython -v $HOME/micropython-scripts:/root/scripts --device=/dev/ttyUSB0:/dev/ttyUSB0 tionebrr/micropython-tools-esp32
 ```
-# Build, deploy:
+# Build micropython, deploy to ESP32:
 Once in the container shell, you can build and deploy using the same commands you would use with a normal micropython build environment.

 If it was not already done in your micropython folder, you need to build the mpy cross compiler first: